 This app should be used only when you need a one time library metadata revamp.
 It should also not need any advanced features.
 It is a great batch editing tags and album art.
-In spite of all the various things offered by it, it is a lightweight so that you could bog down by extraneous features which you might not have used for a single time.
+In spite of all the various things offered by it, it is a lightweight so that you could bog down by extraneous features that you might not have used for a single time.
 Get this app from the link below.

 3. MusicBrainz Picard